The April-May edition is now online!

 Nearly 1500 instrumental guitarists, guitar-oriented guitarists and guitar-heavy bands are selling downloads through Apple's iTunes site.
 Every click-through supports the work done on this site!

-This edition's guest columnists are writing on topics such as mastering difficult music, viral lines and ear training.
-We've got six contributed articles altogether - five written by past contributing columnists, and one by a new contributor.
+This edition's guest columnists are writing on topics such as inversion chords, fingerpicking patterns and Phrygian dominant patterns.
+We've got eight contributed articles altogether - seven written by past contributing columnists, and one by a new contributor.

-Tommaso Zillio - "How To Manage A Difficult Piece Of Music On Guitar"
+Tommaso Zillio - "How To Play First Inversion Chords On Your Guitar"